-The MXC3638AL is an automotive grade ultra-low power, low-noise, integrated digital output 3-axis accelerometer.
 Low noise and low power are inherent in the monolithic fabrication approach, where the MEMS accelerometer is integrated in a single-chip with the electronics integrated circuit.

-In the MXC3638AL the internal sample rate can be set from 14 to 1300 Hz.
+In the MC3630 the internal sample rate can be set from 14 to 1300 samples / second.
 Specific tap or sample acquisition conditions can trigger an interrupt to a remote MCU.
 Alternatively, the device supports the reading of sample and event status via polling.